sulu/sulu/UPGRADE.md

 The `excluded` query parameter which can be used to exclude specific ids from the media list returned by the Media API was renamed to `excludedIds` to increase the consistency within our APIs.

-### Router Attributes to to List or Form Store switched
+### Router Attributes to List or Form Store switched

 **This change only affects you if you have used a 2.0.0 alpha release before**

-If you have use the `routerPropertiesToListStore` or `routerPropertiesToFormStore` the properties where switched:
+If you have use the `routerPropertiesToListStore` or `routerPropertiesToFormStore` options the properties where switched:

 **Before**